Tox-Archive/Tox-STS/STS.md

 ##User Identification & Interaction
 ###User Profiles
 - Users exchange a 76-character string containing hexadecimal representations of a public key, a nospam value, and a checksum to be used as an identifier.
 This is to be called the **Tox ID**.
-- Users can set a **Name** which offers a simpler means of identification once the friend request has been accepted.
+- Users may set a **Name** which offers a simpler means of identification once the friend request has been accepted.
 These names may be changed on-the-fly and do not alter the Tox ID in any way.
+- Users may set a **Status**.
+The three statuses are **"Online, Away, and Busy"**.
-- Users may set a status, along with an optional message that allows for updates about life activities, current willingness to converse, etc. This unit will be called the **Status**, and the three quick-statuses, usually selected via a drop-down menu, are to be  **"Online, Away, and Busy"** (Optional support for invisible).
-A field for a custom status message must also be offered.
+- Users may set a **Status message** , which is an arbitrary string of text that allows for updates about life activities, current willingness to converse, etc.

 ###Friend Requests
 There are three fields a Tox client must offer when a user goes to add another.
 While two of these fields are optional for the end-user to fill out, it is required that Tox clients provide all three fields in the UI.
 These are, and should be labeled as, as follows: